an9wer/c_tips/README.md

 ## ltips

-ltips, stands for language tips, contains a bunch of demos written in different languages I have learned.
+ltips, which stands for language tips, contains a bunch of demos written in different languages I have learned.